jyoti-bhasin/Automobile_Data_Analysis/README.md

 ### 5. Automobile News :
 - News extracted using the NewsAPI can be shown here.You can **search a keyword** related to automobiles and get access to news related to it.

-### 6. Web Scraping :
-- You can access and analyse data such as car name, mileage, rating, price etc , from an online car website, by scraping data from web.
-Also, you can *view the graph* of rating of various cars, and get details of a specific car model.

 ## Application of Data Analysis in Automobile Industry
 - In automobile industry, analyzed data is used to improve the customer experience, where data grouping and segmentation can lead to more *effective marketing and improved customer engagement , more targeted one‑to‑one offers* and can help the automobile industry to correctly manage the features and price of cars.